kyoshino/kyoshino/README.md

 ### Broken biological clock

 - I lost sense of time and stopped aging more than 20 years ago.
-- Indeed, I look (less than) half my age.
+- Now I look (less than) half my age.
 I’m obviously not a teenager or a student 🤣
 - I can easily work at night and avoid jet lag because my circadian rhythm is lost forever.

 ### Unbroken voice

-- I was a boy soprano.
+- I was a boy (mezzo-)soprano.
 - My voice didn’t break, so I can still sing mezzo-soprano naturally.
 If I were a singer, I’d be called a [natural castrato](https://www.google.com/search?as_epq=natural+castrato).
 - That said, my voice deepened, giving me a wide vocal range that spans from bass to soprano, plus an anime voice.